onthemarkdata/learning-kafka-livestream/README.md

-# Documenting My Kakfka Learning Journey!
+# Documenting My Kafka Learning Journey!
 ![image](https://user-images.githubusercontent.com/97306794/210161248-1e2f5520-49ca-418c-87b3-e20160ea8ffd.png)

-I'm currently learning Kakfka to grow my data engineering skills and dive deeper into my obsession with streaming data.
+I'm currently learning Kafka to grow my data engineering skills and dive deeper into my obsession with streaming data.
 In this repo you will find:
 - The resources I am referencing to learn.
 - Summaries of my learnings.
 - Code with documentation.